Suneeh/LoldleUnlimited/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Unit testing

-Run `ng test` to run the karma test runner in chrome and continue from there.

 ## Deployment

 Run `npm run deploy` after you renamed the `deployment.exmaple.sh` to `deployment.sh`.
 Also be sure to adjust this to your needs as shown in the [example](https://github.com/Suneeh/LoldleUnlimited/blob/main/deployment.example.sh).

 # TODOs

-- Fix and write tests
 - Make the app visually pleasing
-- champion-data.ts is out to date.
-  - write importer
-  - load dynamically
-  - check if bundle size gets small enough by doing this
-  - maybe only load the portrait and the name/title first, and load the other data on select?
 - ~~Make ENTER Key work for guessing Champions~~
 - ~~Write Unit Tests for all methods~~
 - ~~Load images faster~~